-Tell your pharmacist or doctor as soon as possible if you do not feel well while you are taking FAMLO for cold sores.
+Tell your pharmacist or doctor as soon as possible if you do not feel well while you are taking FAMLO.
 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical treatment if you get some of the side effects.

 - nausea (feeling sick) or vomiting

 - itching or an itchy rash (urticaria)

 The above side effects are usually mild.